FZaii/FZ-Extruder/README.md

 # FZ Extruder
+This is bowden type extruder.
 Improved and redesigned Sherpa-based FZ extruder